MicrosoftDocs/bot-docs/articles/bot-builder-deploy-az-cli.md

 `NOTE: This secret is not recoverable and you should save it in a safe place according to best security practices.
       Copy this secret and use it to open the <file.bot> the first time.`

 Save the .bot file secret for later use.
+This encrypted file is used in the Azure portal with the botFileSecret.
+If you need to change the bot file name or secret later on, go to **App Service Settings -> Application Settings** section in the portal.

 ### Test your bot
 In the emulator, use production endpoint to test your app.
 If you want to test it locally, make sure your bot is running on your local machine.